tomatoiscoding/tomatoiscoding.github.io/about/index.md

 * Big fun of R
 * know syntax of Python
-* also interested in learning C, C++, html, css and javascript
+* also interested in learning C, C++(just for computing), html, css and javascript(I think they are useful in data visualization)

 ## Email